-“Thanks, Dad,” Michael said.
-And we all echoed him, “Thanks, Dad.”
-He looked a bit nonplussed, but the rest of us could only wish we had so cool a dad.
+“Thanks, Dad,” Michael says.
+And we all echo him, “Thanks, Dad.”
+He looks a bit nonplussed, but the rest of us could only wish we had so cool a dad.

-Before he finally left, he turned back to Michael, “And who is your girlfriend, by the way?”
+Before he finally leaves, he turns to Michael, “And who is your girlfriend, by the way?”

 “Oh, your friend Mr. Lombardi’s daughter, Jenna.
 But don’t tell him ‘cause he might kill me.
 She’s only fourteen.”

 “Oh my god.”
-He shook his head and left before any other bad news.
+He shakes his head and leaves before any other bad news.

-Jace looked at Michael, “Why didn’t you ask for Marshall Stacks?”
+Jace looks at Michael, “Why didn’t you ask for Marshall Stacks?”